LyzetteJamias/CC103-FinalProject-CS1206-Team7/README.md

  25-09661 | **Rein Lander B. Juanites** | 🐛 Programmer, Testing, Debugging

-##  🙏   Acknowledgement .ᐟ
+##  💛 Heartfelt Acknowledgement .ᐟ
-We would like to express our sincere gratitude to our professor and the College of Informatics and Computing Sciences of Batangas State University  Alangilan Campus for the guidance and support throughout this project.
+We would like to express our sincere gratitude to our professor for the guidance, patience, and continuous support throughout the development of this project.
+The lessons and feedback given in class helped us better understand how to apply data structures beyond theory and into something practical.

+This project was not without its challenges.
+As a group, we experienced different difficulties, including limited access to devices for some members and the struggle of managing time alongside other academic responsibilities.
+Despite this, we did our best to support one another and find ways to continue working on the project.

+Through this experience, we learned not only about programming, but also about teamwork, communication, and responsibility.
+It taught us the importance of stepping up when needed, being patient with each other, and finding solutions even when resources are limited.

+Lastly, we would like to thank ourselves as a team for pushing through the stress, adjustments, and late nights to complete this project.

-And of course, thank you to caffeine ☕  the true HERO of every late-night coding session.🤔
+And of course, a small thank you to caffeine ☕ for helping us stay awake when we needed it most.